UCSI University Interior Design students Win Big in Malaysia

 EduSpiral Consultant Services- Your Personal Online Education Advisor

-on courses and universities in Malaysia, Singapore and Ireland.
-EduSpiral Consultant Services also represents a top UK university, Northumbria University, MDIS Singapore and Hong Kong Polytechnic University.
+Established since 2009, EduSpiral Consultant Services helps provide information and counselling on courses and universities in Malaysia.
+EduSpiral Consultant Services also represents MDIS Singapore and Hong Kong Polytechnic University.

 These universities and colleges are chosen by EduSpiral because they represent the best in their fields in Malaysia and affordable.
 EduSpiral provides in-depth information and counseling on their courses so that students are able to make the right choice.